tsvGithub/MERN_Todo_App/README.md

 ### Continued development

-I plan to continue to:

-- add user Auths
+- user Auths
-- add Edit option for todo
+- Edit option for todo

 ### Useful resources

-- [https://youtu.be/Pfg-cGGzEqs] - This helped me a lot with Sortable.
+- [https://youtu.be/Pfg-cGGzEqs] - This helped me a lot doing Sortable with MERN.
 - [https://youtu.be/35BSnmTbjlE?t=5128] - This helped me magnifically with deployment on Heroku.

 ## Author